The Risks Of Non-Surgical Rhinoplasty And How To Avoid Them

 Liquid or non-surgical rhinoplasty is a convenient but potentially dangerous procedure.
 This procedure in the past few years has had increasing popularity, but it is important to know the risks.
 Non-surgical rhinoplasty is a medical procedure that requires professional expertise and intimate knowledge of nasal vasculature to reduce the risks involved.

 Only board-certified plastic surgeons such as Dr. Johnathan Berman are trusted to perform this and other procedures.
 Dr. Berman is a highly experienced surgeon with over 30 years of experience.
-He has preformed 1,000 rhinoplasty surgeries.
+He has performed 1,000 rhinoplasty surgeries.
 With Dr. Berman’s additional background in ENT specialties, he is a trusted doctor for your non-surgical rhinoplasty.

-Rather than using surgical procedures to correct issues like a deviated septum or to sculpt a naturally proportional nose that brings harmony to your facial features, a non-surgical rhinoplasty is used to make small adjustments to add fullness or provide a lifting effect to certain undesirable nasal qualities.
+Rather than using surgical procedures to correct issues like a deviated septum or to sculpt a naturally proportional nose that brings harmony to your facial features, non-surgical rhinoplasty is used to make small adjustments to add fullness or provide a lifting effect to certain undesirable nasal qualities.

 In liquid rhinoplasty, microdroplets of dermal filler are injected into a treatment area to create the desired results.
 Although non-surgical rhinoplasty cannot provide the same dramatic results as rhinoplasty, it can be used to: